MenukaRanasinghe/Computer-Vision/README.md

   5. Open your browser and navigate to http://127.0.0.1:5000/ to use the application.

-##📷 Example Interface
+## 📷 Example Interface

   Above: Screenshot of the Leaf Disease Detection Flask App interface.

-##📄 License
+## 📄 License

   This project is licensed under the MIT License.

-##📌 Acknowledgments
+## 📌 Acknowledgments

-  -PlantVillage Dataset for providing the dataset.
+  * PlantVillage Dataset for providing the dataset.
-  -TensorFlow and Keras for the deep learning frameworks.
+  * TensorFlow and Keras for the deep learning frameworks.
-  -Flask for the web application framework.
+  * Flask for the web application framework.